guillaumezambrano-ai/JudgeVariable/README.md

 # JudgeVariable
-Code for paper : "The Judge Variable"
+Code for paper : "The Variable Judge", JURIX 2025